Ikuo Towhata

 Ikuo Towhata (東畑 郁生, Tōhata Ikuo) is a geotechnical engineering professor at the University of Tokyo.
 Currently, he is the chief editor of "Soils and Foundations," a civil engineering journal.
 His research work is mainly in the areas of liquefaction of soil during earthquakes.

+Towhata has published more than 470 publications which has been cited more than 10,000 times including books, book editorship, book chapters, peer-reviewed journal papers, and conference proceedings.